ccdcoe/CDMCS/Moloch/wise/README.md

 ### Tasks

  * Implement the bloom filter example;
+  * How long does bloom filter keep marking new sessions?
+Explain why!
  * Download `ipmap-04.15.json` from class web server;
   * Implement `source.ls19.js` so that data is loaded from that json file;
   * Test it against exercise pcaps, make sure that `ls19` and `workstation` data is in the indexed sessions;